VirusTotal/yara/docs/yarapython.rst

 to differentiate between rules with the same name in different sources, as occurs in the second example with the *dummy* name.

-The ``compile`` method also have an optional boolean parameter named ``includes`` which allows you to control whether or not the include directive should be accepted in the source files, for example:
+The ``compile`` method also has an optional boolean parameter named ``includes`` which allows you to control whether or not the include directive should be accepted in the source files, for example: